 The fact that we don’t have to replace elastics is one of the reasons we won’t have to make as many adjustments with self-ligating braces.
 In addition, elastics can be a bit challenging to clean around.

 It’s very important that patients with braces stay on top of their oral hygiene.
-Self-ligating technology can make daily brushing and flossing a little easier.
+Self-ligating technology can make daily brushing and floss a little easier.
 For younger patients who struggle to brush their teeth for the appropriate amount of time, this can be a good bonus.

 Self-ligating technology can be paired with a range of bracket options.
 For younger patients, metal brackets may be the best call.
 Older kids or teenagers may enjoy our clear or ceramic bracket options for a more discreet appearance.